 In the churchyard stands the head of an ancient cross, recovered from the bed of the river about 1820.
 In 1913 various remains from the old churchyard of St. Michael were recovered from the Eden; a hogback stone, a flat tombstone, on which is carved a cross and a sword.

 Lorna always felt her painting and drawing were linked with the air and the spirit.
-The ceramics & sculpture with the body and the earth.
+The ceramics & sculptures with the body and the earth.
 She was on a journey to bring these two very different things closer together.
 Literary & philosophical on one side, the land and its people on the other.
 They complimented each other.
 Amid the impermanence of life, she saw a comforting continuity, often expressed by archetypal forms of animal, woman, fish, boat, angel and standing stones.

 If we cease to think of the land as environment and instead begin to think of ourselves as inseparable from all creation – breathing the same breath as the plants and animals – we will realise that the dust under our feet once breathed as we do; the moisture in the rivers once flowed in someone’s veins – there is no separation or boundary.
 There is no beginning and no end.